Text-to-SQL Systems: Tutorial & Best Practices

 Using large language models such as GPT-4 and Gemini in text-to-SQL systems has revolutionized the conversion of natural language into SQL queries.
 LLMs excel at comprehending and producing human-like text, allowing them to manage progressively more intricate SQL queries derived from natural language inputs.
 They surpass conventional techniques by employing sophisticated neural network architectures that learn from extensive datasets, enhancing precision and adaptability in creating SQL queries.
 This leads to text-to-SQL systems capable of managing ambiguous queries, discerning user intent, and adapting their responses using prompt chaining.
 Nevertheless, LLMs' accuracy in producing SQL from text isn't 100% yet.
 To make the system productive and enterprise-ready, additional techniques are needed.
 Even if LLMs offer greater language interpretation and code generation capabilities.
 Because of this versatility, organizations can select the strategy that best suits their requirements, be it more accurate, domain-specific SQL creation, or flexibility over a wide variety of queries. possibly not as skilfully.

-LLMs facilitate prompt chaining, a method wherein the model deconstructs intricate requests into a sequence of simpler consecutive prompts.
+The emergence of more capable LLMs has led to in-context learning becoming more viable.
+Instead of fine-tuning, in-context learning is a technique where we use the prompt to adapt the LLM to new tasks.
+For example, prompt chaining, a method wherein the model deconstructs intricate requests into a sequence of simpler consecutive prompts.
 This systematic method clarifies ambiguous queries and enhances the level of accuracy of the generated SQL queries.
 When a user poses an unclear query, the LLM may require more explanation or context to ensure the accurate execution of the query.

 Consider a user who inquires about "Show me the revenue from last month and explain the trends."
 This request has two components: retrieving data and providing an analysis.
 The LLM determines the primary request and generates a prompt: "Retrieve the revenue for last month."